 Train to Become a Facilities Maintenance Manager with Courses at FORTIS Schools

-Fortis is proud to announce its new skilled trades program – Facilities Maintenance, currently offered at the Fortis College Centerville campus in suburban Dayton, OH.
+Fortis is proud to announce its new skilled trades program – Facilities Maintenance, currently offered at the Fortis College Centerville campus in suburban Dayton, Ohio!

 The new Facilities Maintenance program prepares students to professionally service, maintain, repair, and install equipment found in a wide variety of commercial and residential buildings.